 - Melt the 4 ounces baking chocolate and 4 ounces of sugar-free chocolate chips with the ½ cup of butter until fully melted and combined.
 Melt using a double boiler.

-- In a separate bowl mix the 1/3 cup unsweetened cocoa powder, almond flour, baking powder, sea salt, and instant coffee and set aside.
+- In a separate bowl mix the 1/3 cup unsweetened cocoa powder, almond flour, coconut flour, baking powder, sea salt, and instant coffee and set aside.

 - To this wet batter add the dry ingredients.
 Use a spatula to stir until just combined.